Website Design for Landscaping Companies

 I only do mowing and basic maintenance.
 Do I need the install side at all? +

-No. If install isn't part of your business, the Greenline demo strips the install side down to a small "we also do" footer block instead of a full path.
+No. If install isn't part of your business, your site strips the install side down to a small "we also do" footer block instead of a full path.
 The whole site becomes route-focused: signup form, service plans, area page, and seasonal pages.
-That's actually the cleanest configuration if mowing is your only business, because the homepage stops trying to do two things and just does one really well.
+That's the cleanest configuration if mowing is your only business, because the homepage stops trying to do two things and just does one really well.
 You can always add the install side later if you start chasing patio jobs.

 My install photos are mostly drone shots and phone photos.
 Will they look good on a project page? +

 Drone shots are gold for landscaping projects.
 They're the single most impressive way to show a finished hardscape or yard transformation.
-The demos are built to use full-width drone hero shots on project pages, with phone photos working great as the supporting detail shots (close-ups of the joints, the materials, the transitions).
+Every site is built to use full-width drone hero shots on project pages, with phone photos working great as the supporting detail shots (close-ups of the joints, the materials, the transitions).
 I'll send you a one-page shot list before we start so your phone photos come out clean.
 If you have a friend with a drone, getting one good aerial of your three best projects is the highest-ROI upgrade you can make.

 Should I list pricing for installs on the site? +